Bill Gates

 Childhood and Family

-Bill was born and raised in an affluent district of Seattle within a prosperous and well-established family.
-His father, William H. Gates, was a distinguished lawyer, while his mother, Mary, taught school and was actively involved in charitable activities, serving on the board of the organization, United Way of America.
+Bill grew up in an upscale Seattle neighborhood, part of a wealthy and prominent family.
+His father, William H. Gates, was a prominent lawyer, while his mother Mary taught school and actively participated in charitable work, serving on the board of United Way of America.
 Bill was the second child, with an elder sister, Kristi, and a younger one, Libby.

 Bill Gates in his youth